joeydumont/joeydumont.github.io/_drafts/zernike-polynomials-coefficients.md

 $$m$$ to lower linear indices, regardless of parity, as stated in the SID4 6.4 User Handbook, Chapter 6.

-From these characteristics, we see that Noll and Phasics only differ on rows where $T_n$ is even.
-We can thus use the same basic function above, but add the single-line
+From these characteristics, we see that Noll and Phasics only differ on rows where $$T_n$$ is even, as  We can thus use the same basic function above, but add the single-line
 ```python
 m[i] *= (-1)**(triangular_numbers[i]%2+1)
 ```